JumpmanYouKnow/PythonNotes/Analysis of a few models.md

 ### 4. LASSO
 When the amount of variables is large, Lasso is able to extract the significant variables to simply to model.
 In our model, there are lots of variables, we don't know which are important and which are not important.
-Lasso does a great job help us to filter out those
+Lasso does a great job help us to filter out those not significant variables.
+So I think Lasso would be a good model to use here.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODIyNTQ4NTg5LC00MzU1MzcxNTEsMTg5Nz
+eyJoaXN0b3J5IjpbOTUxNjQzMjIyLC00MzU1MzcxNTEsMTg5Nz
 U5NDY4NiwtMjkxMzQ2NDM4LDg0MTkzMjc5MF19
 -->